Falefa: Selection of Falefa's two senior leaders: Leutele and Moeono

 Upon the death of a Moeʻono or Leutele, the district goes into an extended period of mourning and kicks off the procession of cultural protocol and rituals that follows.
 The funeral rites of the Leutele, Moeʻono, ʻIuli and Lealaisalanoa commence with the Lagi (sacred offering of rare fine mats and offerings) which is received by the Moeʻono.

 During this sede vacante period, the administration of Falefa is then passed to ʻIuli, Lealaisalanoa, Alaiʻasā and Falefa's other matai (chiefs of each family) until a Moeʻono or Leutele is appointed.

-At the appointed time when an heir has been chosen, the proceedings of the saofaʻi (bestowment ceremony) stipulate that only the two bearers of the titles of the two brothers - Moeʻono and Leutele - are part of this sacred ritual.
+At the appointed time when an heir has been chosen, the proceedings of the saofaʻi (bestowment ceremony) stipulate that only the two bearers of the titles of the two brothers – Moeʻono and Leutele – are part of this sacred ritual.
 Only once it has been completed with the completion of the ʻava ceremony and the title bestowed will the rest of the village chiefs be invited in to the residence to join them (usu le nuu), a process led by ʻIuli.
 The ceremony is guarded by Tupua ma le Aumaga (the name for Falefa's untitled men's guild).

 The two titles have enjoyed a long tradition of only ever having a single holder of the respective titles at any given time, a practice only recently changed with the appointment of multiple concurrent Leutele title holders.
 The late Moeʻono Leateafaiga Atoafuaiupolu Penitito Alaiʻasa is the most recent holder of the Moeʻono title, which he held until his passing in 2018.

 Both titles remained vacant from 2018, pending appointment of the new holders by the respective heirs.
 On 1 December 2024, two heirs were named to become joint holders of the Leutele title: Leutele Niava Mataomaile Tuatagaloa and Leutele Malota Faleupolu.
-Leutele Niava Mataomaile Tuatagaloa is the first woman to ever hold the title.
+Leutele Niava Mataomaile Tuatagaloa is a Justice of the Supreme Court of Samoa and the first woman appointed hold the Leutele title.
 This was also the first saofaʻi of a Leutele without an incumbent Moeʻono (and vice versa) to participate in the ancient ritual where the descendant of one brother presided over the ascension of the other.
-In a first for Falefa, the ceremony was presided over by ʻIuli and Lealaisalanoa.
-It was attended by the tama of Aiga Sa Fenunuivao, His Highness Tui Atua Tupua Tamasese Efi.
+The ceremony was presided over by ʻIuli and Lealaisalanoa and attended by the tama of Aiga Sa Fenunuivao, His Highness Tui Atua Tupua Tamasese Efi.